-Vein islet is the minute area of photosynthetic tissue encircled by the ultimate division of the conducting strands.
-Vein-islets per millimeter are termed the vein-islet number.
-The numbers of vein-islets are counted, within the square including those overlapping on two adjacent sides by the other two sides.
+Vein islet is the minute area of photosynthetic tissue encircled by the ultimate division of the conducting strands in leaves.
+This vein-islets per millimeter are termed the vein-islet number.
+The numbers of veinislets are counted, within the square including those overlapping on two adjacent sides by the other two sides.
 For each sample of leaf make, not fewer than three determinations and calculate the average number of vein-islets per square millimeter12.